ammar-khan/raspberry-pi-opencv-haar-cascade-face-detection/README.rst

 Introduction:
 -------------
-This is an example of how to use OpenCV face detection on Raspberry Pi 3 Model B+ efficiently.
+This is an example of how to use OpenCV haar cascade face detection on Raspberry Pi 3 Model B+ efficiently.

 Configuration:
 --------------